akshayd83/NearbyCartSimulator/README.md

    User can toggle between random and custom order.

    Upon switching of the random order, user can re order the carts by drag and drop of list view elements.

+**API:**

+The application calls Random.org API as follows:
+ *	It makes call to https://www.random.org/integers/?num=1&min=1&max=100&col=1&base=10&format=plain&rnd=new in order get random strength.
+ *	The API calls are made Using Android AsyncTask Executor to do the parallel execution.
+The total number of tasks executed is equal to the number of carts.
+ *	For each task 3 API calls are made in order to simulate an average strength of the cart.
+ *	The Min and Max ar 1 and 100 respectively

 **Libraries: This project uses 5 Libraries**

 1)	DragListView Library: https://github.com/woxthebox/DragListView to allow drag and drop